-The residence halls at the University of Redlands are more than just a place to rest your head at night.
+A residence hall at the University of Redlands is more than just a place to rest your head at night.
 Living in a hall will expose you to a diversity of individuals, ideas, and cultures, all under one roof.
-Your experiences will be one of the keys to a broader and more enriching life, not during your time at the University of Redlands, but long after.
+Your experiences will be one of the keys to a broader and more enriching life, not only for your years at the University of Redlands, but long beyond that time.

 The Residence Life and Housing Staff are dedicated to building lasting communities of learning.
 They contribute to a positive collegiate and holistic experience for every resident on campus by providing guidance on a variety of topics and planning educational, social, and developmental programs.
 They also see to it that the halls are comfortable and conducive to academic achievement.
 Students are invited and encouraged to work with the hall staff in planning the use of the residence hall activity funds allocated each semester.
 Get involved to make the most of your new living environment.